toitware/web-help/README.md

-# web-discord-help
+# web-help

-A transcript of the help channel on our Discord
+A transcript of the help channel on our Discord.

 Served at https://help.toit.io.